 The eco-credentials don't stop with the Yulex either, with recycled polyester outer face and lining reducing the burden on the planet too.
 Overall, it's a great performer in colder waters, especially if the sizing is perfect for you (it'll stretch a little after the first 10 or so wears), and is jolly comfortable to boot.

-Patagonia prides itself on its green credentials and its latest line of wetsuits ditches the toxic neoprene of yesteryear and instead uses a plant-based derivative for most elements.
+Next up in our best wetsuits guide is an eco-friendly option from Patagonia.
+This brand prides itself on its green credentials and its yulex line of wetsuits ditch the toxic neoprene of yesteryear and instead use a plant-based derivative for most elements.
 The suit itself is very well constructed and with 4.5mm of neoprene around your chest and back to keep you warm, this suit is ideal for use in the autumn and spring, and will do the job over winter if you avoid seriously cold days – check out the R4 for use on them.

 This is the second iteration of Yulex neoprene which Patagonia claim is 20 per cent more flexible than the original.
 While the R3 is definitely stretchy enough to allow you to move relatively unhindered, it’s not quite as flexible as some on the market.
 However, unlike their more elastic rivals, Patagonia’s greener ethos means their wetsuits are designed to last as long as possible so the R3 will still be going strong when others have overstretched and started to leak.